 2021 Workshop on June 2:

-gathered stakeholders in the field of antimicrobial resistance (AMR) for a joint discussion on June 2nd, 2021.
+The first InfraLife workshop gathered stakeholders in the field of antimicrobial resistance (AMR) for a joint discussion on June 2nd, 2021.
 Organised by SciLifeLab, MAXIV, ESS, SwedenBIO, LIF, SWElife, MedTech4Health.

-is a major health threat and resistance to common antibiotics is estimated to cause 700,000 deaths each year globally.
+Antimicrobial resistance is a major health threat and resistance to common antibiotics is estimated to cause 700,000 deaths each year globally.
 There is a strong need for new antimicrobials, but also for better diagnostics and non-antibiotic methods to advance the development of new strategies against AMR.

 Successfully addressing AMR requires a collaborative intersectoral approach.
 Together with key stakeholders from the pharmaceutical industry, diagnostic industry and academic setting, the workshop addresses current unmet needs in AMR research and provided the opportunity to discuss how the National infrastructures, SciLifeLab, MAXIV and ESS, can contribute to accelerating and advancing the field.